ndrew/woof/README.md

 This is similar to function composition, the types should match.
 Or the adapter step should be added.

+Flat workflow can be executed and will produce the flattened map with step-handler results under corresponding step-id.

 'Compose' steps will run in certain order.

-Flat workflow can be executed and will produce the flattened map with step-handler results under corresponding step-id.

-### Infinite workflows

-### Adjusting params for step function from UI

-### Hammock stuff

-Flat workflows may be described in a declarative way via hiccup-like DSL.

-Also flat workflows may be configured via generic ui.

-Step handler type check may be done via spec.
+So thats the way to introduce order to workflow.
+But order is a strong contstraint, so if it can be ommitted - then it should be ommitted.

 ### Implementation